khalil5754/khalil5754.github.io/_posts/2022-11-05-your-new-blog-post.md

 $results$ LANGUAGE plpgsql;
  ```

 First, the CREATE OR REPLACE function ensures every time this function is run, it replaces the previous time - ensuring the function isn't replicated.

- Then we declare a new RECORD which will be used in our FOR statement.
+Then, we declare a new RECORD which will be used in our FOR statement.
+This new record - "notran" - serves as a variable of sorts.
+As you likely already know, SQL doesn't usually allow the declaration of variables (nor does it allow loops) - but Postgres has a few _loop_ holes (get it?) which allow you to accomplish these incredibly useful tasks.
+Using DECLARE notran RECORD, we assign to notran any account that is not in the "transactions" table.
+Through our notran variable we can then tell the program to loop through and display "Customer '_x_' has no transactions" if their account is not in the transactions record.
+All of this occurs prior to the actual main Postgres query running, as the query needs the results of this loop to return what we're looking for.
+In the main query, we select the account, customer name, amount, and vendor name.
+We then NATURAL JOIN (this is just like the everyday SQL join you're familiar with, except it tells the program to automatically choose the common record to join the tables on) a subquery that takes the most recent date from transactions for each account...

  ### Let's combine both types of queries and do one more.